As it’s the season of giving, join us and start a Reverse Advent Calendar. No one should have to go hungry this

 What if you can’t afford to eat, let alone buy gifts?

-Around 2.5 million food parcels were given out in the UK last year as people just don’t have the money to get by.
+Around 2.5 million food parcels are given out in the UK as people just don’t have the money to get by.

 Hunger is a real issue!

 That is why we, along with other UK Money Bloggers, are making a Reverse Advent Calendar again this Christmas.